Tarsiciosh/EssentialFeed/README.md

 - try removing the key pair in the table and it fails
 - move helper to FeedViewControllerTests+Localization (Helpers Folder) [create test helper to find missing localized strings]
-- rename FeedViewControllerTests to FeedUIIntegrationTest
+- rename FeedViewControllerTests to FeedUIIntegrationTests
 - move helpers to EssentialFeediOSTests/Feed UI/Helpers
 - EssentialFeediOSTests/Feed UI/FeedUIIntegrationTests
 [rename `FeedViewControllerTests` to `FeedUIIntegrationTests` since we are testing the composition of multiple UI components in integration]